lee-soans/website-docs/docusaurus/docs/domains/FAQ/new-godaddy-domain.md

 6. For a subdomain (like “www.example.com”) which has a “**Name**” of “**www**“, create a “**CNAME**” record and the value should be **_host.websiteprohosting.com_**
 7. Click **Save** to complete the process
 8. To encourage the DNS system on the internet to update quickly you can flush Google’s DNS cache using their [Google Public DNS Flush Cache](https://developers.google.com/speed/public-dns/cache) tool.
 9. Allow up to 24 hours for all changes to take full effect.
 During this time your old host may still be serving your site’s traffic.
-You can check on the status of your DNS Settings using tools like [MxToolbox DNS Lookup](https://mxtoolbox.com/DNSLookup.aspx) or viewing the **Domains** tab in **Website Pro.**
+You can check on the status of your DNS Settings using tools like [MxToolbox DNS Lookup](https://mxtoolbox.com/DNSLookup.aspx) or viewing the **Domains** tab in **WordPress Hosting.**

-Part 2: Configuring your Website Pro Site
+Part 2: Configuring your WordPress Hosting Site
 -----------------------------------------

-1. Log into Website Pro and navigate to the **Domains** tab
+1. Log into WordPress Hosting and navigate to the **Domains** tab
 2. Click **Connect a Domain**
 3. Enter the domain name you purchased.
 Click **Add Domain.**
-4. Your domain will show up in the table and it will be marked **p****ending** while Website Pro gets ready to handle requests on that domain.
+4. Your domain will show up in the table and it will be marked **p****ending** while WordPress Hosting gets ready to handle requests on that domain.
 This should take a minute.
-5. When it can handle requests on that domain it might appear **disconnected** because Website Pro cannot detect the correct DNS records yet.
+5. When it can handle requests on that domain it might appear **disconnected** because WordPress Hosting cannot detect the correct DNS records yet.
 Once your DNS Records have completely propagated through the DNS system it should appear **connected**.
     *   It is also normal for your SSL Certificate to be **pending** at this point.
 It may take several minutes to obtain an SSL Certificate.
 If you can’t wait for the SSL Certificate you can expand **Advanced Settings** and disable **Redirect to HTTPS** temporarily. _It is very important to re-enable this setting_ because serving traffic on **HTTPS** is much safer and it improves your site’s ranking in Search Engines.
 6. Click **Make Primary** on the domain that you want all your visitors to be redirected to.
 7. If you disabled **Redirect to HTTPS** temporarily in step 5 you should check this **Domains** tab frequently until the SSL Certificate is marked **secure**.
 As soon as you can you should enable **Redirect to HTTPS.**